grafana/mimir/docs/sources/operators-guide/get-started/_index.md

 ---
-title: "Getting started with Grafana Mimir"
-menuTitle: "Getting started"
+aliases:
+  - /docs/mimir/latest/operators-guide/getting-started/
-description: "Learn how to get started with Grafana Mimir."
+description: Learn how to get started with Grafana Mimir.
+menuTitle: Get started
+title: Get started with Grafana Mimir
 weight: 10
 ---

-# Getting started with Grafana Mimir
+# Get started with Grafana Mimir

 There are two different options for getting started with Grafana Mimir: